 It’s no wonder during the initial phase of GMAT prep students focus on quantitative aptitude and verbal reasoning, but it must be taken into consideration that AWA is a significant and an integral part of GMAT test.
 B-schools get to know about your caliber for proving your point with all relevant and valid points.
 It reflects your persuasion skill and the optimistic vision to meet the challenges.
-Here we’re revealing the significant three tips to ace the AWA essay.
+The Analytical Writing section also analyzes your critical thinking capability and your competencies to communicate your ideas about a given topic.
+You could practice writing on several topics before the exam so that you are more knowledgeable and capable to write on any given topic.
+This will also help you get familiar with the format of the Analytical writing section and you get exposed to the various approaches in this section.
+Here we’re revealing a few of the significant tips to ace the AWA essay.